hashicorp/cdktf-aws-cdk/.github/MAINTENANCE.md

 There is a script to update these types [here](https://github.com/hashicorp/cdktf-aws-cdk/blob/main/scripts/update-supported-types.js) which can be triggered by running `yarn fetch:types`.

-> [!INFO]
-> In order to run the above script, you need to have valid AWS credentials that [can be accessed](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html) by the AWS JS SDK.
+In order to run the above script, you need to have valid AWS credentials that [can be accessed](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html) by the AWS JS SDK.
-> The script requires the ability to read from the [CloudFormation list-types API](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_ListTypes.html), so the credentials should have permission to list types on CloudFormation.
+The script requires the ability to read from the [CloudFormation list-types API](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_ListTypes.html), so the credentials should have permission to list types on CloudFormation.

 Note that the reason why we don't have an automated workflow powering this is because company policy only allows us to generate short-lived AWS access tokens, which has unfortunately necessitated this remaining a manual process that we all-too-often forget to do.
 (A really clever person could probably come up with a solution to this problem, though!)